stevedylandev/feeds/README.md

 2. Create a systemd service

 The location of where these files are located might depend on your linux distribution, but most commonly they can be found at `/etc/systemd/system`.
-Create a new file called `sipp.service` and edit it with `nano` or `vim`.
+Create a new file called `feeds.service` and edit it with `nano` or `vim`.

 ```bash
 cd /etc/systemd/service